gwillz/EagleEye/README.md

 ### 4.2 Chessboard Extractor
 Tracks through a video file and extracts selected images to a folder.
+The user navigates through the video and can tag the frames they wish to use.

 __Command line Usage__